Years ago that I had a bit of fun on a train commute. Remember those? Trains, planes and automobiles to get to work…

-You may be familiar with the concept of a “journey map” commonly used at retrospectives or team building events.
+You may be familiar with the concept of a “journey map” often used at retrospectives or team building events.
 A personal map is similar but with a few differences.
 Both sketch significant events from one’s past.
 And while a journey map has a time scale on the x-axis, and a morale scale on the y-axis, a personal map has neither time nor emotion dimensions.
 It takes the form of a concept or spider diagram (you may also call the format a mind map).
-It’s a journey map on steroids – a visual organization of the attributes, relationships and experiences that make me, well, me.
+It’s a journey map on steroids – a visual organization of the attributes, relationships, and experiences that make me, well, me.

 To get started mapping, I downloaded an app – MindNode – and in the center of the screen added a box for me.
 I then branched out with a few simple categories, inspired by a map I had seen from Louise Brace: friends, family, hobbies, work, and education.

 And I just kept going.
 I don’t know what my seatmate thought as she glanced at my screen… “Uh oh, sitting next to ‘Mr. Beautiful Mind’…” By the time I reached my destination an hour later, I had over a dozen main branches fanning out to places, people and things that bubbled up out of the deep, dark recesses of my mind.